grzegorzbalcerek/unicode-chars-viewer/README.md

 ## License

-The LICENSE.txt file contains the license for this software.
+The license conditions are included in a comment inside the HTML file.